 "I know of no independent factual support for the first underlined part of this statement other than the company's own press and repeated rumors, but I can confirm that Nagras were used extensively by the British, Stasi and other European services.
 They were also used by the CIA, FBI and other US intelligence and law enforcement agencies.”
 (13)

 That said, you would also have to believe this is the world's best-kept secret of all time.
-No evidence has been found as of this printing that a Nagra SN was used before 1970, just as Nagra now states today.
+No evidence has been found since I wrote this in Feb 2018 that a Nagra SN was used before 1970, just as Nagra now states today.
 So in the future when you see another mysterious Nagra Serie Noire story, ask, what proof do they have.

 make of that what you will...